jwkidd3/AWS_Serverless/lab3_eventbridge_fanout.md

 ## Key Takeaways

 From this lab, you should understand:

-1. **Event-Driven Architecture:** How to build loosely coupled, scalable systems
+1. **Event-Driven Architecture**: How to design loosely-coupled systems using EventBridge
-2. **EventBridge Capabilities:** Custom buses, routing rules, and pattern matching
+2. **Event Routing**: Creating rules and patterns to route events to appropriate consumers
-3. **Fan-Out Pattern:** How single events can trigger multiple processing workflows
+3. **Fan-Out Pattern**: How one event can trigger multiple processing workflows
-4. **Event Filtering:** Advanced pattern matching for selective event processing
+4. **Event Filtering**: Using advanced patterns to process only relevant events
-5. **Decoupling Benefits:** How events enable independent service development and scaling
+5. **Monitoring and Debugging**: Using CloudWatch and EventBridge console tools for observability
-6. **Monitoring:** Using CloudWatch to track event flow and processing
+6. **Console vs CLI**: When to use AWS Console for visual configuration and monitoring

----
+7. **Production Considerations**: Error handling, replay capabilities, and monitoring strategies

-## Next Steps
+### Next Steps

-In the next lab, you will explore queue and stream processing patterns to handle event ordering, retry logic, and batch processing scenarios.
+In the next lab, you will explore queue and stream processing patterns, implementing reliable event processing with Amazon SQS and Amazon Kinesis for high-throughput scenarios.